ascpixi/gurt/README.md

 THIS IS PROPRITERAY SOFTWARE PLEASE DO NOT LOOK.
+[This](https://x.com/notnullptr/status/1912935251094946051) person give original idea all code original